Top 12 Tractor Trailer Driver Skills to Put on Your Resume

 8. Smith System

-The Smith System is a set of five principles designed to promote safe driving practices for tractor-trailer drivers (and other vehicle operators), focusing on space, visibility, and anticipation to avoid accidents.
-The principles are: 1) Aim High in Steering, 2) Get the Big Picture, 3) Keep Your Eyes Moving, 4) Leave Yourself an Out, and 5) Make Sure They See You.
+The Smith System is a five-point defensive driving framework: Aim High in Steering, Get the Big Picture, Keep Your Eyes Moving, Leave Yourself an Out, and Make Sure They See You.

 Why It's Important